-- 21.01 The Employer may grant leaves of absence without pay, for a time mutually agreed upon between the Employer and the employee, for the following reasons: - a) Marriage of the employee; - b) Sickness of the employee or employee's immediate family; - c) Birth or adoption of the employee's child; - d) Union business, other than the establishment of this Agreement; - e) Death of a family member not outlined in Article 21.02; - f) Job related training; or - g) Other personal reasons as approved by the Employer. - 21.02 An employee will be granted a three (3) day leave of absence with pay, at the employee's base wage rate, for bereavement of the employee's spouse, common law spouse, child, legal dependent, parents, parents in law, legal guardian, brother, brother-in-law, sister, sister-in-law, grandparents, and grandchildren.
-Further time without pay may be granted by mutual agreement between the Employer and the employee.
-To receive such pay, the employee must return to work unless notified during the leave of a layoff.
-A DSP will be paid at the comparable Journeyperson wage rate.
+21.01 The Employer may grant leaves of absence without pay, for a time mutually agreed upon between the Employer and the Employee, for the following reasons:

-21.03 Following a leave of absence, employees who fail to report back for work as scheduled without giving a justifiable reason will be deemed to have voluntarily quit.
+- a) Marriage of the Employee; - b) Sickness of the Employee or Employee's immediate family; - c) Birth or adoption of a child; - d) Union business, other than the establishment of this Agreement; - e) Death of a person not outlined in Article 21.02; - f) Job related training; or - g) Other personal reasons as approved by the Employer. - 21.02 An Employee will be granted a three (3) day leave of absence with pay, at the Employee's base wage rate, to make arrangements for and or to attend the funeral of the Employee's spouse, common law spouse, child, legal dependent, parents, parents-in-law, legal guardian, brother, brother-in-law, sister, sister-in-law, grandparents, and grandchildren.
+Further time without pay may be granted by mutual agreement between the Employer and the Employee.
+To receive such pay, the Employee must return to work unless notified during the leave of a layoff. - 21.03 Following a leave of absence, Employees who fail to report back for work as scheduled without giving a justifiable reason will be deemed to have voluntarily quit. - 21.04 The Employer will also grant leaves in accordance with Employment Standards, without pay, for the following: - a) Short-Term: bereavement, domestic violence, citizenship ceremony, and personal and family responsibility. - b) Long-Term: reservist, death or disappearance of a child, compassionate care, critical illness, long-term illness, and injury.